JohnAD/temp_toponaming_gannt_chart/mappedelement.md

 # TopoNaming Phase 1 (step 3 of 4) - create MappedElement class

+> The toponaming algorithm would benefit from a type to easily store and manipulate element naming as a whole.

+## description

-This is a class that is used to save the name parts of an element.
+Create teh MappedElement.cpp class that is used to save the name parts of an element.
 Steps 1 and 2 must be complete first.

 For context, see issue https://github.com/FreeCAD/FreeCAD/issues/8432